helmfile/vals/README.md

 Available Commands:
-  eval		Evaluate a JSON/YAML document and replace any template expressions in it and prints the result exec      Populates the environment variables and executes the command ksdecode	Decode YAML document(s) by converting Secret resources' "data" to "stringData" for use with "vals eval"
+  eval		Evaluate a JSON/YAML document and replace any template expressions in it and prints the result exec		Populates the environment variables and executes the command env		Renders environment variables to be consumed by eval or a tool like direnv ksdecode	Decode YAML document(s) by converting Secret resources' "data" to "stringData" for use with "vals eval"

 Use "vals [command] --help" for more infomation about a command